openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 **Hazards.** Consider adding an extra count in the initiative for some sort of natural or extraordinary hazard, such as a steaming geyser or poisonous mushroom spore.
 Once per round, randomly choose a PC or two to fall victim to these perils of the battlefield.

-### Encounter Consequences

-Not every fight that your party gets into needs to be a knock down drag out fight to the death, nor does every encounter need to have a binary win/loss condition.
-When determining how a fight ends, remember to consider the motivations of the combatants and the demands of the plot.
-Are the PCs worth more to the orc chief alive than dead?
-Will the story be more interesting if the dragon doesn't wipe out the entire party?
-Consider some of the following possibilities whenever deciding how a fight will end.

-**Don't be afraid to end it early.** Sometimes, despite all your plans, a combat just takes too long.
-Or maybe the party's luck runs dry and they spend four rounds trying to kill the last two carnivorous shrubs.
-It's okay to fast-forward the combat when things are going stale and everyone at the table is ready for the next scene.
-Simply narrate the gist of what happens, and move on.
-Generally, you should only do this if the combat is obviously going to end in the PCs' favor.
-If the bad guys are winning, most parties will likely want to fight to the bitter end.
-If fast-forwarding to a party defeat, be sure that ALL of your players are agreeable first.

-**Partial defeat is more interesting than a total party kill.** Battles are much greater swirling maelstroms of chaos than our gridded battle mats, top-down views, and sequential turns would lead us to believe.
-This means that the GM has plenty of wiggle room for creating outcomes that might not have come up in the blow-by-blow narrative of the encounter.
-So, if the entire party is knocked unconscious or otherwise defeated, you are well within your rights to say that, for example, one of the PCs stumbled out of sight unnoticed before passing out, or that the monsters leave half of the party for dead and capture the few that they think are still alive.
-Little twists like this allow the players a chance to turn a loss into an epic tale for revenge or recovery.

-**Hard decisions test a hero's mettle.** A favorite tactic of super villains everywhere is to force the hero to decide between winning the fight or saving a mass of helpless bystanders.
-Combat encounters in Open Legend can also end in tough decisions for the party: the sorcerer hovers over a magma filled chasm so that landing the final blow also means destroying the magical staff he wields, the hill giant reveals that he has a family captive in a cave which he will only reveal if his life is spared, and so on.
-Though your players will get tired of these tactics if they are used excessively, forcing hard choices on your heroes will help them define their characters and prove their loyalties.

-**Death is okay, sometimes.** The above suggestions aren't meant to imply that you should never kill off a PC (or four).
-They are simply illustrations of the variety of ways that a fight can end in an interesting manner.
-Sometimes, heroes die, and if your players know that character death is a real possibility, it will make their victories and exploits all the more legendary.
-If a character does need to die, though, make sure they go out with a bang, with an epic story to be sung by bards for ages eternal.

-### On Balance and Fairness

-When planning your encounters, you do not need to strive for balance, but you should aim to be fair to your players.

-Video games are balanced: they are designed to present players with incremental challenges that grow in difficulty alongside the power of the player.
-Because of the inherent lack of openness and choice in most video games, players would easily get frustrated if the challenges weren't balanced to their progress in the game.

-Role playing games, on the other hand, aren't meant to be balanced all of the time.
-They are meant to be immersive.
-They are meant to allow players to push the limits of possibility in fantastical worlds.
-This level of freedom means that sometimes the heroes will come face to face with threats that they cannot overcome.

-As a GM, you don't need to have any anxiety over putting an impossible challenge before your party.
-But you do have to be fair about it.
-You are responsible for warning the party to the danger that lies ahead.
-It would be unfair, for example, to drop an ancient red wyrm upon an unsuspecting party of first level PCs with no option to escape.
-It would be perfectly fair, however, if the party encounters the dragon after exploring the ancient ruins that make his lair despite warnings from the locals and tremors that grow stronger with every step deeper into the ruins.

 ### Ad Hoc Damage

 Sometimes in your encounters and adventures, you might have the party take damage from sources other than enemy attacks.
 For example, the party fails to scour an old battlefield and ends up setting off a chain of land mines.
 Or maybe someone gets knocked into a pool of lava while invading the red dragon's volcanic lair.
 Other common sources of ad hoc damage include falling, acid, and frostbite.